Gonzalo de Aguilera Munro: Early military career

+Spanish Civil War

+Though he was friends with some important figures in the July Coup which began the Spanish Civil War, de Alba de Yeltes himself was not involved in the planning of it.
+Following the death of Calvo Sotelo on 13 July 1936, de Alba de Yeltes along with his wife and children fled by car from Madrid to Salamanca.
+After he met with General Emilio Mola on 24 July in Burgos, he was attached informally to Mola's General Staff in the press and propaganda office.
+He was involved in the fighting as Nationalist troops captured Irún on 4 September 1936.

 It is alleged that Gonzalo carried out many atrocities during the Spanish Civil War.
 At the outbreak of the war, according to his own account, the Conde de Alba de Yeltes lined up the labourers on his estate and shot six of them as a lesson to the others.
+His estate, Dehesa del Carrascal de Sanchiricones, was located southwest of Salamanca, between the villages of Vecinos and Matilla de los Caños del Rio.
+Historian Paul Preston wrote that the Conde de Alba de Yeltes' claim to have carried out this killing was untrue, but that four labourers had been executed by Francoist soldiers on the estate of one of his friends living nearby.

 As the press officer of the nationalist faction during the Spanish Civil War, de Alba de Yeltes worked with war correspondents covering the war, including Sefton Delmer, Arnold Lunn and Hubert Renfro Knickerbocker.
-In this capacity, he openly articulated and defended the White Terror against the entire working class, as in these classicidal statements he made to journalist John T. Whitaker:"We have to kill, kill, you know?
+In this capacity, he openly articulated and defended the White Terror against the entire working class, as in these classicidal statements he made to journalist John T. Whitaker:We have to kill, kill, you know?
 They are like animals, you know, and we cannot expect them to get rid of the virus of Bolshevism.
 After all, rats and lice are the carriers of the plague.
 Now I hope you understand what we mean by the regeneration of Spain...
 Our program consists... of exterminating one third of the male population of Spain.
 That would cleanse the country and get rid of the proletariat.
 And it is also economically convenient.
-There will be no more unemployment in Spain, do you understand?"
+There will be no more unemployment in Spain, do you understand?